opendilab/LightZero/docs/source/tutorials/algos/customize_algos.md

     assert (output_1 == output_2).all()
 ```

 In the unit test file, you need to mark the tests with `@pytest.mark.unittest` to include them in the Python testing framework.
-This allows you to run the unit test file directly by entering `pytest -sv xxx.py` in the command line.
+This allows you to run the unit test file directly by entering `pytest -sv xxx.py` in the command line. `-sv` is a command option that, when used, prints detailed information to the terminal during the test execution for easier inspection.

 ### 7. Comprehensive Testing and Running

 - After ensuring the basic functionality of the policy, you need to use classic environments like cartpole to conduct comprehensive correctness and convergence tests on your policy.
 This is to verify that your policy can work effectively not only in unit tests but also in real game environments.
 - You can write related configuration files and entry programs by referring to `cartpole_muzero_config.py`.
 During the testing process, pay attention to record performance data of the policy, such as the score of each round, the convergence speed of the policy, etc., for analysis and improvement.

 ### 8. Contribution

 - After completing all the above steps, if you wish to contribute your policy to the LightZero repository, you can submit a Pull Request on the official repository.
 Before submission, ensure your code complies with the repository's coding standards, all tests have passed, and there are sufficient documents and comments to explain your code and policy.

 - In the description of the PR, explain your policy in detail, including its working principle, your implementation method, and its performance in tests.
 This will help others understand your contribution and speed up the PR review process.

 ### 9. Share, Discuss, and Improve

 - After implementing and testing the policy, consider sharing your results and experiences with the community.
 You can post your policy and test results on forums, blogs, or social media and invite others to review and discuss your work.
 This not only allows you to receive feedback from others but also helps you build a professional network and may trigger new ideas and collaborations.
 - Based on your test results and community feedback, continuously improve and optimize your policy.
 This may involve adjusting policy parameters, improving code performance, or solving problems and bugs that arise.
 Remember, policy development is an iterative process, and there's always room for improvement.

 ## **Considerations**